eellak/gsoc2018-arimamadurai/README.md

 * [Process Diary](https://github.com/eellak/gsoc2018-arimamadurai/blob/master/00_PROCESS/00_JOURNAL.md).
 * [UFO files](https://github.com/eellak/gsoc2018-arimamadurai/tree/master/00_PROCESS/02_UFO)
 * [Glyphs files](https://github.com/eellak/gsoc2018-arimamadurai/tree/master/00_PROCESS/01_GLYPHS)

+You can visit the Final Report gist for the project with more details on the process and design decisions [here](https://gist.github.com/RosaWagner/27b7cc3c0f4fc629ee3cbb08663ab484).

 This is a small pangram animation, from Thin to Bold and back, demonstrating the changes of the final design that occur as weight is added: